Antiokus314/express_seed/README.md

 ### app/controllers
 All controllers get loaded into this directory.
 The controller interface is fairly straightforward (uses the built in express.Router)

 #### controller interface
+Some utilities have been put in place, for ease of use.
+You'll never have to do ``app.use`` directly.

+#### controller conventions
+1. every controller file will export a **load** method which gets passed a controller instance
+1. the controller instance acts as a wrapper around **app.use**, utilizing the **register** method (see example below)
+1. there are no strict conventions for file naming

 ```